Melasma treatment

-Melasma is a hyperpigmentation condition that impacts upon skin that is exposed to the sun.
-Melasma affecting the face is the most common type and there are 3 known types of facial melasma – cheek or dental facial melasma, forehead melasma and melasma affecting the mandibular border.
+Melasma is a hyperpigmentation condition that impacts skin that is exposed to the sun.
+Melasma affecting the face is the most common type, and there are three known types of facial melasma – cheek, forehead, and melasma affecting the mandibular border.
 Melasma affecting the central part of the face is by far the most common subtype.
-The exact cause of melasma still remains incompletely understood at the cellular level.
-There are a number of well recognised causes of melasma or factors that predispose to its development and these include UV sunlight exposure, hormonal influences and genetic factors.
-Although melasma is not a dangerous skin condition, it can cause enormous psychological upset and can impact upon both confidence and emotional well-being.
+The exact cause of melasma remains incompletely understood at the cellular level.
+There are several well-recognised causes of melasma or factors that predispose to its development, and these include UV sunlight exposure, hormonal influences and genetic factors.
+Although melasma is not a dangerous skin condition, it can cause enormous psychological upset and impact confidence and emotional well-being.

-Melasma most commonly affects women who are between the ages of 20 and 40 and mainly affects the facial region, in particular the forehead, cheeks, upper lip and nasal dorsum.
+Melasma most commonly affects women between the ages of 20 and 40 and mainly affects the facial region, particularly the forehead, cheeks, upper lip and nasal dorsum.
 Although melasma can occur at any time in life, it is most commonly precipitated by the hormonal changes that often occur during pregnancy.
-The influence of high circulating levels of certain hormones increase the likelihood of the formation of dark pigmented skin lesions when the skin is exposed to direct sunlight which contains ultraviolet radiation.
-Melasma can also develop in some cases from bright light from light bulbs over a sustained period of time.
+The influence of high circulating levels of certain hormones increases the likelihood of forming dark-pigmented skin lesions when exposed to direct sunlight, which contains ultraviolet radiation.
+Melasma can also develop in some cases from bright light from light bulbs over a sustained period.
 Melasma more commonly affects patients with darker skin types and is more likely to be seen in those of Asian, Middle Eastern, African or Hispanic origin.
 Melasma is significantly more common in women than men.
 Only approximately 10% of men develop some form of melasma hyperpigmentation.

 Can melasma be treated?

-The treatment of melasma is notoriously difficult.
-Our aesthetic practitioners and dermatologists have access to the full range of treatments to help improve the appearance of melasma but it is important to recognise that melasma cannot be fully cured.
-Melasma occurs very commonly during pregnancy but will often disappear completely following childbirth after 3-6 months.
+The treatment of melasma is notoriously tricky.
+Our aesthetic practitioners and dermatologists have access to the full range of treatments to help improve the appearance of melasma.
+Still, it is essential to recognise that melasma cannot be fully cured.
+Melasma occurs very commonly during pregnancy but will often disappear entirely following childbirth after 3-6 months.
 Melasma may reappear during a subsequent pregnancy.
-At Centre for Surgery, our practitioners do not treat women who are pregnant or breastfeeding to avoid any risks to mother and baby.
-Skin-lightening agents that are a common component of treatment for melasma include both skin lightening and retinoid creams and these must both be avoided completely when you are pregnant.
-Even the most effective treatments, although they can significantly improve the appearance of melasma, recurrence is possible after stopping treatment or after exposure to strong sunlight.
+At Centre for Surgery, our practitioners do not treat women who are pregnant or breastfeeding to avoid any risks to the mother and baby.
+Skin-lightening agents that are a common component of treatment for melasma include both skin-lightening and retinoid creams, and these must both be avoided completely when you are pregnant.
+Even with the most effective treatments, although they can significantly improve the appearance of melasma, recurrence is possible after stopping treatment or exposure to strong sunlight.
 Melasma is most effectively controlled when patients undertake a regular programme of preventive treatments, including medical-grade skin care products and certain laser treatments to control flare-ups.

 Causes of melasma

-UV exposure: Ultraviolet radiation found in sunlight is a strong factor contributing to the formation of melasma in most patients.
-UV light has the ability to generate oxygen free radicals and lead to the stimulation of an increased production of melanin which gives rise to the hyperpigmentation characteristic of melasma.
+Ultraviolet radiation found in sunlight is a vital factor contributing to the formation of melasma in most patients.
+UV light can generate oxygen-free radicals and stimulate an increased production of melanin, which gives rise to the hyperpigmentation characteristic of melasma.

-Hormonal factors: Hormonal factors play a crucial role in the development of melasma.
-There is a growing body of evidence which links the development of melasma with pregnancy, oral contraceptive usage and a number of other hormonal therapies or conditions.
+Hormonal factors play a crucial role in the development of melasma.
+There is a growing body of evidence which links the development of melasma with pregnancy, oral contraceptive usage and several other hormonal therapies or conditions.

-Genetics: Although melasma is not a hereditary condition, a number of cases found in first degree relatives have been described.
-Nonetheless there is a genetic predisposition in darker skin types.
-Melasma mainly affects women, in particular women with darker skin types 3-6 on the Fitzpatrick scale.
+Although melasma is not a hereditary condition, several cases found in first-degree relatives have been described.
+Nonetheless, there is a genetic predisposition for darker skin types.
+Melasma mainly affects women, particularly those with darker skin types 3-6 on the Fitzpatrick scale.

 Treatment options for melasma

-The treatment of melasma is based on four key treatment approaches which are more effective when combined together.
+The treatment of melasma is based on four key treatment approaches, which are more effective when combined.

 Avoiding sun exposure and applying sunscreen

-UV exposure is one of the main causes of the development of melasma.
-Patients should take great care to minimise sun exposure to protect from the effects of UV radiation and is the cornerstone of treatment for melasma.
-It is well known that in the absence of proper sun exposure protection, melasma can recur and often in a more severe form.
+UV exposure is one of the leading causes of the development of melasma.
+Patients should take great care to minimise sun exposure to protect them from the effects of UV radiation, which is the cornerstone of treatment for melasma.
+It is well known that in the absence of proper sun exposure protection, melasma can recur, often in a more severe form.

 Topical medications

-Skin lightening creams: The currently available medical therapies are based on blocking the activity of the key enzyme tyrosinase, which is the main enzyme involved in the production of melanin.
-Although different drugs have been used for a number of years, there are no definitive guidelines on the best approach for medical treatment for melasma.
+Skin lightening creams: The currently available medical therapies are based on blocking the activity of the key enzyme tyrosinase, which is the main enzyme involved in melanin production.
+Although different drugs have been used for several years, there are no definitive guidelines on the best approach for medical treatment for melasma.
 Although short-term results can be excellent, long-term results can be less good as often has a tendency for relapse and/or recurrence.
-Skin lightening creams work to inhibit the action of tyrosinase enzyme and reduces melanocyte production.
-The effectiveness of topical creams is directly related to the concentration used, and the currently most commonly used formulation in the UK is 4%.
-There is a general agreement that above 4%, the irritant properties of skin lightening cream outweigh the benefits of treatment.
+Skin lightening creams work to inhibit the action of tyrosinase enzyme and reduce melanocyte production.
+The effectiveness of topical creams is directly related to the concentration used, and the most commonly used formulation in the UK is currently 4%.
+There is a general agreement that above 4%, the irritant properties of skin-lightening cream outweigh the benefits of treatment.

-Retinoids: Retinoids reduce melanin production through several pathways: firstly, it inhibits the transcription of tyrosinase.
-When used in combination with skin lightening creams it improves epidermal penetration.
-Published research has supported the effectiveness of retinoids in reducing, both subjectively and objectively, melasma pigmentation.
+Retinoids: Retinoids reduce melanin production through several pathways: firstly, they inhibit the transcription of tyrosinase.
+When used in combination with skin-lightening creams, it improves epidermal penetration.
+Published research has supported retinoids’ effectiveness in reducing melasma pigmentation subjectively and objectively.

-Steroids: Although corticosteroids are known to have anti-inflammatory properties, they are not currently considered as a first-line agent for the treatment of melasma as a standalone drug.
-There is an obvious concern regarding the well-known long-term side effects on the skin including the development of acne and telangiectasia or thread veins.
+Steroids: Although corticosteroids are known to have anti-inflammatory properties, they are not currently considered as a first-line agent for treating melasma as a standalone drug.
+There is an obvious concern regarding the well-known long-term side effects on the skin, including the development of acne and telangiectasia or thread veins.
 The main purpose of prescribing steroids is their role as a supportive agent in combination therapy treatments.

 Kojic Acid: Kojic acid has a dual action as a tyrosinase inhibitor as well as a potent antioxidant.
-As a treatment used alone, it is much less effective than skin-lightening creams.
+It is much less effective than skin-lightening creams as a treatment used alone.
 However, it has been shown to have a benefit as a dual therapy when used in conjunction with other treatments.

 Combination treatment

-The purpose of combination therapy is to improve the effectiveness of a single agent but also to minimise the potential side-effects of treatment.
+The purpose of combination therapy is to improve the effectiveness of a single agent and minimise the potential side effects of treatment.
 The Obagi Nu-Derm system is ideal for the treatment of melasma.
 Retinoids enhance the action of skin bleaching creams, which helps to improve the penetrative action through the skin’s epidermis and leads to a lower dosage requirement of medicines than when used singly.
-Steroids can potentially reduce the undesirable side-effects of other agents.
+Steroids can potentially reduce the undesirable side effects of other agents.
 Combination therapies have been consistently shown to work quicker and more effectively than single agents because of the synergistic action.

 Oral medications

 The most commonly used oral medicine is tranexamic acid.
-Tranexamic acid is a well-known agent in the field of surgery, where it is used to treat acute bleeding through the action of key reactants in the blood coagulation pathway.
-It acts to inhibit the plasminogen activator, which ultimately inhibits the plasminogen to plasmin transformation.
+Tranexamic acid is a well-known agent in surgery, where it is used to treat acute bleeding through the action of key reactants in the blood coagulation pathway.
+It inhibits the plasminogen activator, which ultimately inhibits the plasminogen’s transformation.
 Plasminogen can also be found in the skin cells or keratinocytes, as well as the basal layer of the epidermis.
 UV radiation has the ability to stimulate the keratinocytes/plasminogen system.
 This results in the production of prostaglandin and Leukotrienes.
 These two compounds are known to stimulate the production of melanin.
-The effect of Tranexamic acid to bind to plasminogen in the epidermis will inhibit the production of melanin.
+The effect of tranexamic acid on binding to plasminogen in the epidermis will inhibit melanin production.
 Tranexamic acid may also increase the vascular blood supply through action on growth factors in the walls of blood vessels.

 The effectiveness of Tranexamic acid in melasma has been widely studied and is used by dermatologists to treat melasma.
 Studies have shown that Tranexamic acid, in combination with topically applied creams and steroids, displayed a quicker response with longer-term remission compared to patients who do not receive the above combination.